-Coronavirus Outbreak Calls Attention to the Need for Expanded Telehealth Care
+Coronavirus Outbreak Calls the Need for Expanded Telehealth Care

 The Coronavirus (COVID-19) pandemic brings into consideration the need for expanded telehealth options across our country.
 Telehealth offers greater access to health care to those in rural areas and to the elderly, speeds diagnosis and treatment, and limits the risks of person-to-person spread of illnesses and disease.
 In light of COVID-19, telehealth can be used for initial screenings outside of hospitals and clinics to reduce the chances of spreading the virus further.

 What is Telehealth?

 According to the Health Resources Services Administration, telehealth is the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health, and health administration.
 Telehealth technologies include videoconferencing, streaming media, wireless communications, store-and-forward imaging, and more.